ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/resiliency-design.md

 High availability is built into IBM Cloud VPC Red Hat OpenShift clusters and can be increased to meet availability requirements.
 To increase availability, consider deployment strategies for the number of nodes within a cluster and the node placement within a cluster across availability zones.

 ## Cluster availability
 {: #Cluster availability}

-The availability of Red Hat OpenShift clusters depends on the availability of the control plane components the main nodes and etcd database, and the availability of the worker nodes where the applications are deployed.
+The availability of Red Hat OpenShift clusters depends on the availability of the control plane components, like the the master nodes and etcd database, and also on the availability of the worker nodes where the applications are deployed.

 For workloads deployed on Red Hat OpenShift on IBM Cloud clusters, IBM Cloud is responsible for the availability of the cluster’s control plane.
-When a Red Hat OpenShift on IBM Cloud cluster is created, IBM Cloud sets up highly available main nodes and control plane components, automatically backs up etcd data, and provides automated disaster recovery for the control plane.
+When a Red Hat OpenShift on IBM Cloud cluster is created, IBM Cloud sets up highly available master nodes and control plane components, automatically backs up etcd data, and provides automated disaster recovery for the control plane.
 IBM Cloud users are responsible for setting up highly available worker nodes.
 The following are deployment options for Red Hat OpenShift on IBM Cloud clusters:

 ### Single zone cluster
 {: #single-zone-cluster}

 A single control plane running in only one availability zone.
 To improve application availability and to allow failover if one worker node is not available in the cluster, add additional worker nodes to the single zone cluster.
 The workload becomes unavailable if there's a zonal outage.
-Single zone clusters are suitable for only transient or noncritical workloads.
+Single zone clusters do not protect workloads from zone or region failures and are suitable for only transient or noncritical workloads.

 ### Multizone cluster
 {: #multi-zone-cluster}

 Create a multizone cluster to distribute workloads across multiple worker nodes and zones, and protect against zone failures with hosts, networks, or apps.
 If resources in one zone go down, the cluster workloads continue to run in the other zones.
-Multizone clusters provide high availability and the following more benefits:
+Multizone clusters provide high availability and the following benefits:

 - Easily manage worker nodes of the same flavor (CPU, memory, virtual or physical) with worker pools.
 - Guard against zone failure by spreading nodes evenly across the selected multizones and by using anti-affinity pod deployments for applications.
 - Decrease costs by using multizone clusters instead of duplicating the resources in a separate cluster.
 - Benefit from automatic load balancing across apps with the multizone load balancer (MZLB) that is set up automatically in each zone of the cluster.
-This was the selected deployment model for the e-commerce use case as it provides the required service level availability and workload management capabilities.

-### Cross regional active to active cluster deployment
+### Cross region disaster recovery
 {: #cross-region-active-active}

-For solutions that require high availability and capacity management, two active clusters can be deployed with the workload distributed by using a global load balancer. if there's a cluster failure in one region, the second cluster can be scaled to manage the full workload.
-For the e-commerce use case, it was decided that multiregion deployment was not required with the additional costs factored into the decision.

-## Resiliency considerations for {{site.data.keyword.redhat_openshift_notm}}
+A proper disaster recovery plan helps protect workloads against region wide failures such as power grid failures, natural calamities, fire etc, that may severely impact your application’s availability.
+To ensure that your application continues to meet your organization’s goal in case of regional failures, deploy your {{site.data.keyword.redhat_openshift_notm}} clusters in at least two different cloud regions.

+The stateful application will be deployed in the primary region and the application data must be asynchronously replicated to the secondary region.
+If the primary region fails, the stateful applications will failover to the OpenShift cluster in the secondary and continue to access the replocated data.

 OpenShift disaster recovery (DR) requires a comprehensive strategy that leverages cloud infrastructure while addressing specific OpenShift components such as application state, data synchronization, and networking.
 Key considerations involve defining clear Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO), choosing the right architecture, and implementing automation for failover and testing.

-### Compute Resiliency

-#### High Availability

-High availability (HA) is a core discipline in an IT infrastructure to keep your apps up and running, even after a partial or full site failure.
-The main purpose of high availability is to eliminate potential points of failures in an IT infrastructure.
-Consider deploying clusters with at least 3 worker nodes evenly distributed across multiple zones.
-When you are designing your OpenShift cluster infrastructure, first understand what your organization’s uptime availability is in terms of percentage, such as 99.9% or 99.99%, and then take an HA approach that meets your requirements.

-#### Cross Region

-Disasters cause a workload to go down despite attempts to make it highly available.
-The worst disasters have widespread consequences, which means that affected workloads might require recovery in a different region altogether.

-A proper disaster recovery plan helps protect workloads against region wide failures such as power grid failures, natural calamities, fire etc, that may severely impact your application’s availability.
-To ensure that your application continues to meet your organization’s goal in case of regional failures, deploy your {{site.data.keyword.redhat_openshift_notm}} clusters in at least two different cloud regions.
-You may choose active-active or active-passive DR strategy, depending on your RTO and RPO requirements.

-**Deployment Model**
+**Deployment Models for OpenShift DR**

-Ensure that you design your OpenShift Infrastructure architecture to protect your worker and/or storage nodes against region level failures such as power grid failures, natural calamities, fire etc. Select one of the cluster compute deployment models below after you have defined your applications RTO.
+Choose one of the following cluster deployment models after you have defined your applications RTO.

 -	Active-Passive